Frank Collin: Early life

 Collin was born and raised in Chicago, Illinois, where he attended local schools.
-His father, Max Frank Collin, was born Max Simon Cohn in Munich, Germany, on August 23, 1913, the son of Jewish parents who were murdered in The Holocaust, and was a survivor of Dachau concentration camp.
+His father, Max Frank Collin, was born Max Simon Cohn in Munich, Germany, on August 23, 1913, the son of Jewish parents who were murdered in the Holocaust, and was a survivor of Dachau concentration camp.
 Frank's mother, Virginia Gertrude née Hardyman, was born in Chicago on August 18, 1920, and was Catholic.

 Political activity

-As a young man, Collin in the 1960s joined George Lincoln Rockwell's National Socialist White People's Party (formerly the American Nazi Party).
+In the 1960s, when he was a young man, Collin joined George Lincoln Rockwell's National Socialist White People's Party (formerly the American Nazi Party).
 He became the Midwest coordinator.
 He broke with the NSWPP due to a disagreement with Rockwell's successor, Matt Koehl, who was elected as the party leader by popular vote after Rockwell was assassinated on August 25, 1967.
 The falling out stemmed in part from published accounts by Max Collin, Frank's father, who said that he was a Jewish Holocaust survivor and had changed his name from Cohen (or Cohn) to Collin.
 Frank Collin denied having Jewish roots and maintained that his father was not telling the truth.

 In 1970, Collin formed another organization, the National Socialist Party of America (NSPA).
 It attracted other disaffected members of the NSWPP, as well as Michael Allen, Gary Lauck and Harold Covington.
 Covington helped buy a building for the group which they called Rockwell Hall, where Collin and some other members lived in a barracks in upper floor.
 Collin ran for alderman of Chicago in 1975 and pulled 16% of the vote.

-The NSPA began holding anti-black demonstrations in Chicago's Marquette Park.
+The NSPA began its activities by holding anti-black demonstrations in Chicago's Marquette Park.
 The Chicago authorities became concerned about violence and passed an ordinance which required demonstrations to post large insurance bonds.
 Collin went to the ACLU and they filed a suit.
 While the case was proceeding without public notice, Collin attempted to contact other cities about holding demonstrations.
 In the late 1970s, his planned march in the predominantly Jewish suburb of Skokie, Illinois was challenged; however, the American Civil Liberties Union defended Collin's group's freedom of speech and assembly in a case that reached the United States Supreme Court to correct procedural deficiencies.